-Supervisors are responsible for setting the hourly pay rate of their student employees in accordance with the current Student Employment Job Class Descriptions, and the Student Employment Pay Matrix (both below).
+Supervisors are responsible for setting the hourly pay rate of their student employees in accordance with the current Student Employment Pay Matrix (both below).
 Student employees cannot be paid below the minimum wage standard, which is specified in the Student Employment Pay Matrix, and dictated be State and Federal regulation.
 Student employees must be paid at or above the State or Federal minimum wage, whichever is higher at any given time.
-Established pay rates are recommended for each level of student employment but Schools and Colleges have the discretion to set their own rates based on current state and local minimum wage and available budget.